Child Development Curriculum Overview

 The British values of democracy, the rule of law, individual liberty, and mutual respect of those with different faiths and beliefs are taught explicitly and reinforced in the way in which the school operates.

 The curriculum includes formal teaching, in-class group/team activities, independent work, paired work, online computer projects and home learning opportunities.
 We regularly review content to ensure we continue to meet our curriculum aims.
-The curriculum should be enjoyable to students and it should bring the subject to life and inspire students to aim for a carer within the Health, Social or Early Years Education Sector.
+The curriculum should be enjoyable to students and it should bring the subject to life and inspire students to aim for a carer within the Early Years Child Care or Education Sector.
 The aim is to encourage students to become responsible for their own learning, confident in discussing ideas, innovative and engaged.

 Sequence and structure